aowen87/VisIt-Sphinx-Python-Manual/quickrecipes.rst

 ~~~~

 VisIt allows you to pick on cells, nodes, and points within a database
-and reutrn information for the item of interest.
+and return information for the item of interest.
 To that end, VisIt
 provides several pick functions.
 Once a pick function has been called,
 you can call the GetPickOutput function to get a string that contains
 the pick information.
 The information in the string could be used for a